 The fast field reversal provides a single number from the analysis.
 This single number is the mean zeta potential.
 The slow field reversal [also just “SFR”] yields the zeta distribution, a distribution of different charge values from the sample.

 When you obtain a complete zeta distribution, we can then use the bin values of the distribution to derive an overall standard deviation of the mean.
 The mean (from SFR) is by definition the same as the one from FFR.

 This deviation therefore is only available if there is a distribution, and thus it is only available if a slow field reversal measurement was taken.

 Three different analysis modes

 The Zetasizer software has three different analysis modes for zeta potential measurements:

 - The first and simplest one is monomodal analysis.
-This analysis only applies a rapidly alternating electric field (of approximately 20Hz) and is also called fast field reversal or FFR.
+This analysis only applies a rapidly alternating electric field (of approximately 20Hz).
+Another name for this is fast field reversal or FFR.
 It will only obtain a mean zeta potential.

 - The second technique is called general purpose.
 This will apply a combination of fast field reversal (FFR) and slow field reversal (SFR).
 SFR applies a constant field for about 0.6secs in one direction, followed by the reversed field direction.
 There is a short rest rest period of 0.2 sec with no applied field in between.
 It will obtain both a mean zeta potential as well as a zeta potential distribution.
 We recommend to only use this general purpose mode for up to 150 mM salt.
 The reason for the limitation is that in high salt solutions Joule heating and other negative influences could damage the sample.